Irish Setter: Temperament

-The UK Standards state that the breed should be "Demonstrably affectionate".

-Irish Setters are an active breed, and require long, daily walks and some off-lead running in wide, open spaces.

-Irish Setters are also widely used as therapy dogs in schools and hospitals.
-Therapy dogs are permitted in hospitals with special permission and can visit patients on the assigned floors.
-In schools the dogs may be used to create a calming and relaxed environment.
+The UK standards state that the breed should be "demonstrably affectionate", while the American Kennel Club standard states the setter has a "rollicking personality", full of humor and character and always down for fun.
+Being shy is not a part of its temperament.

 History

 The Irish Setter, in the beginning, was not identical to the breed today.
 The solid red colouring came about by selective breeding practices.
 Ranger, a Red Setter, the property of Elizabeth Gray in 1797.

 One of the first references to the 'Setter,' or setting dog, in literature can be found in Caius's De Canibus Britannicis, which was published in 1570 (with a revised version published in 1576).
 Translated from the original Latin, the text reads:

 The Dogge called the Setter, in Latine, Index: Another sort of Dogges be there, serviceable for fowling, making no noise either with foote or with tongue, whiles they follow the game.
 They attend diligently upon their Master and frame their condition to such beckes, motions and gestures, as it shall please him to exhibite and make, either going forward, drawing backeward, inclinding to the right hand, or yealding toward the left.
 When he hath founde the byrde, he keepeth sure and fast silence, he stayeth his steppes and will proceed no further, and weth a close, covert watching eye, layeth his belly to the grounde and so creepth forward like a worme.
 When he approaches neere to the place where the byrde is, he layes him downe, and with a marcke of his pawes, betrayeth the place of the byrdes last abode, whereby it is supposed that this kind of dogge is calles in Index, Setter, being in deede a name most consonant and agreeable to his quality."

 It would be incorrect to assume the dog described above in any way resembles the Irish Setter (or any setter) as we know the breed today.
 Caius was referring to a type of setting spaniel, most likely now extinct.
 The description of the work undertaken by this early pillar of the breed resembles the working behaviour of modern Irish Setters.
 Of this early dog, Caius went on to write: "The most part of theyre skinnes are white, and if they are marcked with any spottes, they are commonly red, and somewhat great therewithall."
 If this is the case, it is safe to assume the solid red colouring of today's Irish Setter came about by selective breeding practices.